Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Methodology

 \subsubsection{Data Extraction Process}

-Data extraction was carried out systematically.
-Initially, we conducted a pilot test with three randomly selected articles to verify and refine our extraction protocol.
+Data extraction was carried out independently by four coders.
+Initially, we conducted a pilot test with all four coders to code 3 randomly selected articles to verify and refine our extraction protocol.
 This pilot phase helped clarify variable definitions and standardize the extraction approach among coders.
-Four researchers performed the primary extraction: two Ph.D. and two Master's students, all with background knowledge in personas and technical expertise in computing and AI (see Table \ref{tab:coder-information}).
-Each coder was assigned a subset of articles (three coders analyzed 14 articles each, while one coded 16 articles).
-All four coders independently analyzed one common article from the corpus to assess inter-rater reliability.
-Inter-rater reliability was assessed through data for 17 coded variables (except open-ended questions and basic information) across four coders using Fleiss' Kappa, which indicated a strong agreement ($\kappa$ = 0.82).
+The coding book included a total of 35 variables that were required to be coded.
+Out of the 35 variables, 25 were categorical variables with structured categories, while 10 were open-ended questions.
+For the 25 categorical variables, the choices were included in the coding book, and the coders selected one/more than one option from them.
+For the 10 open-ended questions, two researchers encoded them into different sub-categories and categories according to different RQs.
+The four coders (post-graduate HCI students) who performed the primary extraction have background knowledge in personas and technical expertise in computing and AI (see Table A4 in the online appendix).
+Each coder was assigned a subset of articles (three coders analyzed 22 articles each, while one coded 42 articles).
+All four coders independently analyzed 9 (11.11\% of the corpus) common articles from the corpus to assess inter-rater reliability.
+Inter-rater reliability was assessed through data for 17 coded variables (except open-ended questions and basic information) among four coders using Fleiss' Kappa, which indicated a strong agreement ($\kappa$ = 0.86).

-The information extraction process involved comprehensively reading each article and systematically coding the 35 variables according to the predefined protocol (see Table~\ref{tab:data_extraction}).
-Each coder used a standardized extraction sheet, with discussions to resolve any ambiguities (see the original coded sheet in the online Appendix).
-During the extraction process, three articles were further removed from the corpus, bringing the total number for analysis to 52.
-The two articles were removed due to their unconventional structure and being short articles with many missing key attributes \cite{chen_llms_2024,blanchet_integrating_2023}.
-An article was excluded due to research and methodological doubts, along with other concerns \cite{ahrari_khalaf_mutual_2024}.
+The information extraction process involved reading each article and coding the 35 variables according to the predefined protocol in the coding book.
+Each coder was given the standardized extraction protocol with the coding book, with the option of discussions to resolve any ambiguities.
+During the extraction process, 12 articles were further removed from the corpus, bringing the total number for analysis to 81.
+Eleven articles were removed because of their unconventional structure and brevity, which resulted in many missing key attributes.
+One article was excluded due to doubts about its methodological rigor.